 Both are as good as one another.
 There is hardly anything to compare between them.
 Although, I have highlighted their unique features at the beginning of this article.
 Furthermore, it is the user’s personal choice to go with either one of them.

 They are freemium themes.
 You can download GeneratePress or Astra freely from their website.
 But, their free version has limited features as compared to their premium versions

 My Verdict on GeneratePress vs Astra

 Here is my final take…

 When it comes to the number of Modules, Astra is better than GeneratePress.
 Although, both give the best modules required to create a fully functional beautiful website.
 But, Astra gives a few more features.

 GeneratePress on the other hand is very good with color customization.
 It offers color pickers for almost every module given in the theme.

-While Astra has great Starter Site collection, that is much more than GeneratePress.
+While Astra has a great Starter Site collection, that is much more than GeneratePress.

 I was in a dilemma choosing between these two exceptionally great themes.
 But, I finally rolled my dice on GeneratePress.

-So, in the end all that what really matters is;
+So, in the end, all that really matters is;

 - Your website should look beautiful and it should load fast.